simonwendel/simonwendel-dec-kata-prng-cbl-2022/README.md

 Even for the untrained eye this does not look very random at all.
 The user can be fooled by increasing the length `n`, but statistically the algorithm is flawed.
 If you're unlucky you might even get repeating zeroes for ever.

 ## Run environment
-* A computer a COBOL compiler
+* A computer with a COBOL compiler
     * If time on a mainframe is hard to come by, a PC with GNUCOBOL works fine
     * Have a look at the devcontainer for Visual Studio Code
 * An operator who wishes to generate a bunch of not-very-random numbers